practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 IF integrated:
 On main PCB or Daughterboard?

-Could 1 PCB be reconfigured for each experiment using daughterboards.
+Could 1 PCB be reconfigured for each experiment using daughterboards?

 #### Motor Controller Options